laurashen/data-science-sequencing.github.io/lectures/lecture12.md

 The parities obtained between the two SNPs covered by the reads are given by
 $$Y_A = 1, Y_B = 1, \text{ and } Y_C = 1.$$

-However the onservations are noisy.
+However the observations are noisy.
 One can model this as each SNP observation being flipped with some probability $$\epsilon $$ independent of all other observations.
 This leads to the following  model: